Tag: Grant Shapps

 The below Parliamentary question was asked by Grant Shapps on 2016-10-14.

-To ask the Secretary of State for Business, Energy and Industrial Strategy, if he will make an assessment of the potential merits of accelerating the Small Modular Reactor Competition process.
+To ask the Secretary of State for Business, Energy and Industrial Strategy, what independent body or bodies he plans will judge phase one of the Small Modular Reactor Competition.

 Jesse Norman